AnanthMM/finalproject/README.md

 The Rag-1 tree and combined tree demonstrate with high support the monophyly of each of *Plethodon* and *Aneides*.
-This suggest that the two present-day Plethodontid species in New Mexico are indeed relicts of multiple seperate Plethodontid radiations into the region.
-The monophyly of these two genera also indicates a shared ancestry between the New Mexican Plethodontids and either eastern or western clades of their respective genera, not Mexican clades of Plethodontids such as *Isthamura*, *Aquiloeurycea*, and *Pseudoeurycea*.
+This suggest that the two present-day Plethodontids in New Mexico are indeed the result of multiple seperate Plethodontid radiations into the region.
+The monophyly of these two genera also indicates a shared ancestry between the New Mexican Plethodontids and either eastern or western clades, not Mexican clades of Plethodontids such as *Isthamura*, *Aquiloeurycea*, and *Pseudoeurycea*.

 Strongly-supported relationships in the Rag-1 and concatenated trees (and moderate-to-weakly supported relationships in the ND-4 tree)